-The United Way's investments consist of investments in pooled mutual funds at the Community Foundations of the Hudson Valley and mutual funds held in the United Way's brokerage accounts.
+The United Way's investments consist of investments in pooled mutual funds at the Community Foundations of the Hudson Valley and other investments held in brokerage accounts.
 The United Way reports its investments at fair value based on quoted market prices.